 - Enjoy live performances by singer-songwriters at the Haus der Musik

-- And on that theme, follow in the footsteps of Mozart by listening to live chamber music at the Mozarthaus
+- Follow in the footsteps of Mozart by listening to live chamber music at the Mozarthaus

 - Take a crash course in Esperanto at the National Library.
 There are Klingon courses as well, but you need to speak German for that one (or Klingon).
 I did both in 2017.